 We build relationships with our family, friends, and our colleagues every day, and it’s a very natural process for many of us.
 But for our students, solidifying these skills requires direct instruction.
 Teaching friendship skills in the classroom requires making time in our day for thoughtful discussions and community building activities.
 Below you will find a variety of lesson ideas and activities to help build these skills in your classroom.

-Friendship Activities to Improve Classroom Relationships
+Friendship Activities and Lessons to Build Classroom Relationships

 For those children in your class who may not have the necessary skills to make and nurture friendships, you will need to help build those skills and provide opportunities to practice them daily.